Intel Corporation (INTC) Shares Down Despite Recent Market Volatility

-Intel Corporation (NASDAQ: INTC)’s stock price has decreased by -2.09 compared to its previous closing price of 28.20.
-However, the company has experienced a -0.68% decline in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 02/01/23 that Intel CEO Takes Pay Cut as Chip Maker Targets Cost Reductions
+Intel Corporation (NASDAQ: INTC)’s stock price has decreased by -1.84 compared to its previous closing price of 25.61.
+However, the company has seen a fall of -10.85% in its stock price over the last five trading days.
+The Wall Street Journal reported on 02/22/23 that Intel Cuts Quarterly Dividend by 66%

-The price-to-earnings ratio for Intel Corporation (NASDAQ: INTC) is 14.15x, which is above its average ratio.
-Moreover, the 36-month beta value for INTC is 0.79.
-Analysts have varying opinions on the stock, with 4 analysts rating it as a “buy,” 0 as “overweight,” 25 as “hold,” and 8 as “sell.”
+Intel Corporation (NASDAQ: INTC) has a higher price-to-earnings ratio of 12.89x compared to its average ratio,, and the 36-month beta value for INTC is at 0.80.

 Sponsored